-What is Prefix?
+What is a Prefix?

 Prefixes are virtual routing entries that any partner may create.

-The partners can specify as many prefixes as they need.
+Partners can specify as many prefixes as they need.

 How do Prefixes Work?

-Prefixes vs DIDs
+Prefixes vs. DIDs

 For example, if a partner has a prefix for

-516, any calls placed from this partner’s endpoints to the phone numbers that have this digit sequence in the beginning will respect this routing.
+516, any calls placed from this partner’s endpoints to phone numbers that have this digit sequence in the beginning will respect this routing.